moonrepo/espresso/README.md

 compiler options, the `.cts` (`.d.cts`) and `.mts` (`.d.mts`) file extensions.

 The overhead of publishing a package is far too great, and there's no solution in sight.
-Instead of trying to "fix" the state of things, Espresso is a complete reimagining of how everything can work in a modern world.
+Instead of trying to "fix" the state of things, espresso is a complete reimagining of how everything can work in a modern world.

 ### As a package author